 This book is a family treasure!
 It is definitely worth purchasing!
 I hope your family enjoys it as much as we have in ours!

 I hope The True Thanksgiving Story Book List for Kids will give you some inspiration to set the mood for your Thanksgiving celebration!
-You may also enjoy reading 7 Favorite Thanksgiving Homeschool Read Aloud Books.
+You may also enjoy reading 7 Favorite Thanksgiving Homeschool Read Aloud Books and Traditionals Thanksgiving Poems and Songs for Kids.

 Pin It!
 The True Thanksgiving Story Book List for Kids